The Pros and Cons of Waiting to Have Children

 Per-child expenses are generally lower.
-We tend to spend more when we have more, which means during your earlier, lower-earning years you do what you have to to make it work.
+We tend to spend more when we have more, which means during your earlier, lower-earning years you do what you have to make it work.
 “When you’re making more money, you’re going to spend more money on your kids,” Lazaroff says.
 “Children quickly become the most important thing to you, and you’re going to want to buy them nicer clothing and toys—the temptation is more pronounced to give them everything.

 Your parents—and you—will have more energy.
 Chris Chen, Certified Financial Planner at Insight Financial Strategists in Waltham, Massachusetts explains how wanting to involve your parents is another good reason to get going.
 “A grandparent in their 60s is still going to have energy available and be interested in helping out with childcare.
 But when they get into their late 70s and 80s, it’s more difficult for them.”
 In fact, energy should be a consideration for you as well, Chen stresses.
 When you’re younger, you’re more likely to get outside with your kids and play catch, go hiking and do other engaging (and calorie-burning) activities.
-When you’re older, the kids are more likely to have low-key indoor play time.
-Which isn’t, in and of itself, a negative thing, but when the parents are up and active, the children are much more likely to be as well.
+When you’re older, the kids are more likely to have low-key indoor playtime.
+This isn’t, in and of itself, a negative thing, but when the parents are up and active, the children are much more likely to be as well.